The hedge fund industry leverages several investment strategies to earn exceptional returns, and global macro is one.

 Each national EPU index builds upon the relative frequency of the domestic newspaper articles containing terms related to the economy (E), policy (P), and uncertainty (U).
 We can also say that each monthly national EPU index value corresponds to the share of own-country newspaper articles that discuss economic policy uncertainty in that month.

 Brevan Howard Asset Management was once considered the largest macro hedge fund globally.7 Founded in 2002 by Alan Howard and four others, the fund manages over $10-billion in investor assets as of September 30, 2020.

 The firm’s overall strategy focussed on “near-term opportunities” and establishing investment positions for one to six months.
 As a macro hedge fund, the company aims to profit due to “broad economic trends” while trading several assets such as commodities and currencies.

-Credit Suisse Private Bank entrusted Brevan Howard $2 billion to manage the global macro fund.
-The company generated a 25% return in 2007, and returns from their global macro fund continued to perform well during the financial crisis of 2008.
+Credit Suisse Private Bank entrusted Brevan Howard with $2 billion to manage the global macro fund.
+The company generated a 25% return in 2007, and returns from its global macro fund continued to perform well during the financial crisis of 2008.

 Otherwise, in the subprime crisis of 2007-2008, the credit bubble led to a prolonged period of high volatility and illiquidity.
 Due to this, many global macro funds faced liquidity problems.

 In the 2010 Opalesque Roundtable held in New York, fund managers discussed global macro, its rising importance, and the transition of investors transition toward global macro strategies.

 Hedge Fund manager John Burbank spoke highly of global macro and defined it as “having a reason to be long or short something bigger than a fundamental stock view”.5 On the other hand, DoubleLine Capital characterized macro as a “go anywhere, do anything” strategy which implied that global macro strategy is highly flexible and unleashed several options for the trader, analyst, or investor.